 One eyepiece can offer 50x magnification with the same telescope, whereas another can offer 100x.
 However, you shouldn’t get overboard with magnification.
 A Refractive telescope has its limit.

 In this post, I have explained how magnification is measured, how to calculate the limit of your telescope, and many other fundamental technical parameters for using any telescope.

 How Does A Refracting Telescope Work?

 As I have mentioned before, refracting telescopes have 2 types of lenses: the objective lens and the eyepiece lens.

 The objective lens gathers light from the object we want to see (suppose the Moon).
 Then it bends the light rays and focuses them into a single point.
 This point is known as the focal point.
 The focal point is extremely important because this is the point where the image is formed.
 In this case, the image of the Moon will be formed at the focal point.

 Then light rays from the focal point reach the eyepiece lens.
-The eyepiece lens magnifies the image formed at the focal point.
-Different eyepieces can offer different magnification of the same image formed at the focal point.
+As a result, the eyepiece lens magnifies the image formed at the focal point.
+As a result, different eyepieces can offer different magnifications of the same image formed at the focal point.

 This is the simple working principle of a refracting telescope.